 7. Home modifications

+(1) In this clause —

+leasehold scheme, strata company and strata titles scheme have the meanings given in the Strata Titles Act 1985 section 3(1);

+leasehold scheme owner has the meaning given to owner, in relation to a leasehold scheme, by the Strata Titles Act 1985 section 3(1).

-Modifications to a participant’s usual place of residence of the following kinds —
+(2) Modifications to a participant’s usual place of residence of the following kinds —

 (a) modifications involving maintenance or repairs identified in a strata report, building report or pest inspection report;

-(b) modifications that have not been permitted by the owner of the place of residence and, if the place of residence is subject to a strata scheme, by the relevant strata company;
+(b) modifications that have not been permitted by the owner of the place of residence;

+(c) if the place of residence is subject to a strata titles scheme, modifications that have not been permitted by —

+(i) the relevant strata company; or

+(ii) if the strata titles scheme is a leasehold scheme — the leaseholder scheme owner;

-(c) modifications involving the construction or installation of a pool, spa or aquatic therapy facility;
+(d) modifications involving the construction or installation of a pool, spa or aquatic therapy facility;

-(d) modifications involving the provision of ordinary household items (for example, furniture, whitegoods, fans, lights, smoke alarms or surge protectors).
+(e) modifications involving the provision of ordinary household items (for example, furniture, whitegoods, fans, lights, smoke alarms or surge protectors).

+[Clause 7 inserted: Gazette 31 Dec 2019 p.
+4651-2.]

 8. Transport modifications

 Modifications to a motor vehicle of the following kinds —